Self-Portrait / Bouchardon

 The self-portrait is somewhat of an anomaly in the notebooks, as most of the sketches are of artworks Bouchardon encountered during his time in Rome.
 He remembered ones he particularly liked by making quick sketches of them.

-Saint Dominic, 1723–32, Edme Bouchardon.
+Saint Dominic, 1723-32, Edme Bouchardon.
 Red chalk, 18.2 x 12.5 cm.
-The Morgan Library and Museum, purchased in 1907
+The Morgan Library & Museum, purchased in 1907.Photography by Graham S. Haber

 The second notebook on display showcases an image that is more representative of the drawings in the two volumes.
-It’s a lively copy of a statue of Saint Dominic in Saint Peter’s Basilica, carved by the French sculptor Pierre Legros, whom the young Bouchardon admired for his prolific oeuvre and prestigious career in Rome.
+It’s a lively copy of a statue of Saint Dominic in Saint Peter’s Basilica, carved by the French sculptor Pierre Legros, who the young Bouchardon admired for his prolific oeuvre and prestigious career in Rome.

 Legros’s Saint Dominic was the first of the monumental marble statues representing the founders of religious orders—in this case, the Dominicans—carved for Saint Peter’s nave.